 Incredible.
 The headline says two things: Euroclear’s headquarters and tax residence are moving to Brussels.
 Euroclear’s own annual report contradicts both statements, unambiguously, in black and white.

-One of the most depressing things about financial journalists today, particularly those writing about Brexit’s impact on the City (which is really a non-impact, as I explain here), is that they don’t read the annual reports of the companies involved in the stories they write about.
+One of the most depressing thing about financial journalists today, particularly those writing about Brexit’s impact on the City (which is really a non-impact, as I explain here), is that they don’t read the annual reports of the companies involved in the stories they write about.
 Annual reports offer a wealth of detailed, relevant, quantitative and qualitative information, which has been audited at great expense and (with a few notable exceptions) is of high quality, for free.
-Had Ben Chu spent five minutes reading Euroclear’s annual report he might have saved himself a lot of embarrassment.
+Had Ben Chu spent five minutes reading Euroclear’s annual report he would have saved himself a lot of embarrassment.

 Staying with the theme of Euroclear’s Belgian headquarters, we can adapt Jamie Lee Curtis’s famous line to the idiotic Otto West character (played by Kevin Kline) in A Fish Called Wanda.
 It follows her devastating reply to his claim that “apes don’t read philosophy” with “yes they do Otto, they just don’t understand it.”
 This might aptly describe the attitude of most journalists to the annual reports of the companies they write about.

 Careful analysis of the reports and accounts reveals two reasons.
 The first is that Euroclear plc is regulated by the National Bank of – of course, you guessed it – Belgium (note 4, p 75):